cmcgartl/ConnorStocks/README.md

 -Import the project into Eclipse (or any Java IDE supporting web applications).

--Configure MySQL database and update database credentials in the dbConfig file.
+-Configure MySQL database.

+-Update database credentials and Finnhub API key with your personal information.

 -Deploy the application on Tomcat.

-**Database Schema**

--The application uses a MySQL database with key tables:

--users (id, username, password, email)

--stocks (id, symbol, name, price, date)

--portfolio (user_id, stock_id, quantity, purchase_price)